Who do you say Jesus is? Do you agree with Peter?

 Week 8 (February)

-Some Italians believed that Benito Mussolini had the right answers for moving their country forward.
+Some Italians believed Benito Mussolini had the right answers for moving their country forward.
 Because they so fully believed in Mussolini, many Italians threw their lives unreservedly into helping him achieve his dreams.

-For more than 20 years Mussolini was the virtual dictator of Italy.
+For more than 20 years, Mussolini was the virtual dictator of Italy.
 He took on a special title Il Duce: "the supreme leader or head."
 The Roman Catholic Pope in 1929, Pius XI (himself an Italian), said that Mussolini was a man whom "Providence has ordained," a man "halfway between heaven and earth."

 To think about the followers of Hitler, Mussolini, Idi Amin, and other evil political figures makes us shudder.
 People have so believed in such men that they unquestioningly dedicated their lives to helping each fulfill his particular ambitions.